-Any student who wishes to participate in a junior high or high school sport is required to meet all grade standards set by MSHSAA and the Osage County R-1 School District.
-Participants include, not only, athletes, but video persons, managers, timers, assistants, etc.
+Any student who wishes to participate in a junior high or high school sport/marching band is required to meet all grade standards set by MSHSAA and the Osage County R-1 School District.
+Participants include, not only, band members and athletes, but video persons, managers, timers, assistants, etc.